SAP-samples/teched2023-DA285v/exercises/ex3/README.md

 # Exercise 3 - Analyze Networks

 In this exercise, we will create a graph from the street network data.
-Either data has been loaded in ex 1 or you upload table.
+Either the street network data data has been loaded in ex 1 or you upload the table.

 ## Exercise 2.1 Create a Graph from OSM Street Network Data